Select Page

 HaitiLowLatin America & CaribbeanPartner-led iRAP activity has assessed 10 km of roads and 2 schools.
 4 people have been trained.680,630$575,064,503

-HondurasLow middleLatin America & CaribbeanPartner-led iRAP activity has assessed 405 km of roads and designs, and 10 schools, influencing the safety of US$93 million of road infrastructure investment.
-8 people have benefited from iRAP global/on-line training, along with 100 people trained in events delivered locally.
+HondurasLow middleLatin America & CaribbeanPartner-led iRAP activity has assessed 405 km of roads and designs, and 12 schools, influencing the safety of US280 million of road infrastructure investment.
+10 people have benefited from iRAP global/on-line training, along with 200 people trained in events delivered locally.
 Honduras was part of a large Pacific Corridor road safety assessment across 7 countries performed by the Inter-American Development Bank in 2011.
 Based on the results and Safer Roads Investment Plan, IDB invested around US$1.76 billion to 2020 to eliminate high-risk road sections and save lives along the corridor.
 A repeat assessment conducted in 2020, from Guatemala to Panama, has obtained new Star Ratings to inform continued investment with the potential to save 65,000 lives.409,393$493,905,519

-IcelandHighEuropePartner-led iRAP programme activity has assessed 8,618 km of roads and designs.
-15 people have benefited from iRAP global/on-line training, along with 42 people trained in events delivered locally.5,788$59,747,843
+IcelandHighEuropePartner-led iRAP activity has assessed 8,618 km of roads and designs.
+15 people have benefited from iRAP global/on-line training, along with 44 people trained in events delivered locally.5,788$59,747,843

-IndiaLow middleAsia PacificThe IndiaRAP programme, hosted by AITD, has already assessed 60,868km of roads and designs, and 133 schools.
-Over the last six months, IndiaRAP has advanced partnerships across multiple states, completing assessments of around 17,000 km in Karnataka and post-construction surveys in Uttar Pradesh, Tamil Nadu, and Himachal Pradesh to inform safety investments.
+IndiaLow middleAsia PacificThe IndiaRAP programme, hosted by AITD, has already assessed 61,234km of roads and designs, and 133 schools.
+IndiaRAP has recently advanced partnerships across multiple states, completing assessments of around 17,000 km in Karnataka and post-construction surveys in Uttar Pradesh, Tamil Nadu, and Himachal Pradesh to inform safety investments.
+An iRAP assessment has also been completed on 650km of major roads in Bhubaneshwar and Surat cities to evaluate their exposure to climate hazards and develop an interactive dashboard integrating climate and road safety risk insights.
 Upcoming work will focus on applying high-level iRAP methodologies, including Network Screening and Star Rating for Designs to support 3-star or better targets under ADB’s Results-based Lending program in Maharashtra, Karnataka, and Manipur, aligning with UN global road safety goals.
 Private sector operated networks including the Safeway Concessions network have been assessed and investment to improve safety is being mobilised.
-More than US$5.7 billion of road infrastructure investment has been made safer.
+More than US$6.1 billion of road infrastructure investment has been made safer.
 Star Rating targets have been set in place for World Bank-funded projects to achieve 3-star or better and Indian Roads Congress national design standards have been reviewed.
-3,677 people have benefited from iRAP global/on-line training, along with 9,086 people trained in events delivered locally.
-There are 54 iRAP Accredited Practitioners.
+3,710 people have benefited from iRAP global/on-line training, along with 9,151 people trained in events delivered locally.
 IndiaRAP’s Learning Centre is supporting universities and engineers achieve tertiary and research outcomes.
 42,663,106$44,359,607,304

-IndonesiaUpper middleAsia PacificPartner-led iRAP activity has already assessed 24,338km of roads and designs, and 4 schools, influencing the safety of US$350 million of road infrastructure investment.
-240 people have benefited from iRAP global/on-line training, along with 278 people trained in events delivered locally.
-6 practitioners are iRAP Accredited.
+IndonesiaUpper middleAsia PacificPartner-led iRAP activity has already assessed 26,617km of roads and designs, and 5 schools, influencing the safety of US$350 million of road infrastructure investment. iRAP partnered with KIAT in 2025 to train 200 professionals from the Directorate General of Highways.
+374 people have benefited from iRAP global/on-line training, along with 658 people trained in events delivered locally.
 Star Rating targets have been included in the 2021-2040 National General Plan for Traffic Safety and Road Transport (RUNK) for all roads built since 2023, for more than 75% of motor vehicle journeys to meet 3-star road standards using the iRAP assessment approach.
-PT Jasa Marga has achieved 3-star or better iRAP certification for a number of its toll roads, and dedicated motorcycling facilities have also achieved 3-star or better.7,830,275$12,792,682,450
+PT Jasa Marga has achieved 3-star or better iRAP certification for a number of its toll roads, and dedicated motorcycling facilities have achieved 3-star or better.7,830,275$12,792,682,450

 Iran, Islamic Republic ofUpper middleMiddle EastPartner-led iRAP activity has assessed 9 schools, influencing the safety of US$1.7 million of road infrastructure investment.
 32 people have benefited from iRAP global/on-line training, along with 375 people trained in events delivered locally.
 7,646,971$6,636,219,309